Man Like Mobeen: star Guz Khan: "We want to present real issues"

 “So that shows to me that – even though these are polarised times – humour is fundamentally a tool to bring us together.”

-Tez Ilyans will be touring his new stand-up show from September.
+Tez Ilyas will be touring his new stand-up show from September